-Rhonda Allison has been treating skins of color since the mid 90’s.
+Rhonda Allison has been treating skins of color since the beginning.
 We decided to focus on this concept due to the increased diversity we see today.

 Understanding the common skin concerns when working with skin of color and mixed ethnicities is the first step to achieving results.
 This can seem intimidating and we are here to help boost your confidence with our system and treatment protocols.
 RA has been working with skins of color for more than 2 decades, experiencing significant change on higher Fitzpatricks and bringing this skin to it’s optimal potential for health and beauty!

 Our Clinical Approach to Skin of Color:

 Feel confident treating those susceptible to post-inflammatory hyperpigmentation